Imzzz01/cine-lens12/README.md

 ![commit message](https://github.com/user-attachments/assets/230bcdc9-d26e-451e-90fa-2488b9360dcb)

 ![commit message1](https://github.com/user-attachments/assets/c69c789b-84bb-450d-9914-bd1bc568ef4e)

-Mnaual testing and Automated testing
+3.1 Principles of Mnaual testing and Automated testing:

 Manual testing: This type of test uses an application's functions and features.
 It is done by writing down test cases.
 This test can be quite helpful; however, we tend to make mistakes and are bound to create errors.
 Also, it could be time-consuming.
 Different types of manual testing exist, such as white box testing, black box testing, and grey box testing.
 Each test has its purpose in detecting bugs and how to get rid of those bugs from the application.